mlgill/markdown_cv/index.md

 Member of the Summer Cohort of the Data Science Bootcamp in New York.

 `2014-2016`
-__National Cancer Institute, National Institutes of Health__, Research Scientist
+__National Cancer Institute, National Institutes of Health__, Scientist
 <!-- ADD REFERENCE TO PROTEASOME WORK -->
 Developed robust and extremely fast methods for reconstruction of non-uniformly sampled NMR data.